 A Coach's Guide to Concussions

-At Nationwide Children’s Hospital, our pediatric sports medicine experts offer something adult care providers can’t – a complete understanding of children and adolescents.
 As you know, concussions are a potential danger to athletes in any sport.
 So how do you keep your athletes safe?
-By knowing what a concussion is, what to do if an athlete is injured, and how to help him or her recover and get back to sports safely.
+By knowing what a concussion is, what to do if an athlete is injured, and how to help them recover and get back to sports safely.

 A concussion is an invisible injury that disrupts how the brain works.
-It may be caused by a blow, bump or jolt to the head or by any fall or hit that jars the brain.
-A concussion may sometimes involve loss of consciousness (being “knocked out”), but 90 percent of concussed athletes do not lose consciousness at time of injury.
+It may be caused by a blow, bump, or jolt to the head or by any fall or hit that jars the brain.
+A concussion may sometimes involve loss of consciousness (being “knocked out”), but 90% of concussed athletes do not lose consciousness with the injury.
 Ultimately, ALL concussions are serious because they are brain injuries!

 Headache